hello3world/hello3world/README.md

 </div>

 ## 🧐 About me:
-- 🎯 QA Automation Engineer with experience in functional, integration, database and API testing
-- ⚡ Passionate about automated testing, Python, and testing tools like Playwright and Postman
+- 🔍 Specializing in test automation — from UI to API, integration to databases
+- ⚙️ Skilled in Playwright, Postman, Python, Pytest, and more
-- 🌱 Currently improving my skills in Python, automation frameworks and testing methodologies
+- 📈 Continuously improving in automation frameworks, CI/CD, and testing methodologies
-- 📚 Experienced in creating test plans, test cases, and documentation with Jira and Zephyr
+- 🛠️ Not just writing tests — building quality strategies: test plans, cases, and documentation (Jira, Zephyr)
+- 💡 Passionate about automating the boring, catching bugs early, and delivering release confidence

 ## My Stack
 ### 🛠 Testing